bernieplug/eepelican/content/blog/removing-inappropriate-feedback.md

-Title: Removing Inappropriate Seller Feedback
+Title: How to Remove Inappropriate Seller Feedback
 Author: Bruce O.
 Category: Feedback Loop
 Date: 2016-07-05 11:00
-Image: blackboard-trash-can.jpg
+Image: remove-seller-feedback.png
 Tags: Feedback Loop, Amazon, Seller Feedback
 Summary: Frustrated at random, unfair, or otherwise inappropriate negative seller feedback that's bringing down your rating?
 You don't have to be.
 Learn how to fix it here.
 Status: published